huggingface/transformers/examples/research_projects/robust-speech-event/README.md

-# Robust Speech Challange 🤗
+# Robust Speech Challenge 🤗

 Welcome to the robust speech recognition challenge 🎙️ !

 The goal of this event is to build **robust**, **real-world** speech recognition (ASR) systems in as many languages as possible 🌏🌍🌎.
-If necessary and available, free access to a V100 32 GB GPU will kindly be provided by the [OVH could team](https://us.ovhcloud.com/) 🚀.
+If necessary and available, free access to a V100S 32 GB GPU will kindly be provided by the [OVHcloud team]( https://www.ovhcloud.com/) 🚀.
 This document summarizes all the relevant information required for the speech community event 📋.

 To sign-up, please see [this forum post](https://discuss.huggingface.co/t/open-to-the-community-robust-speech-recognition-challenge/13614) 🤗.
 Please make sure to: